rynobot/rynobot_genesis_child/README.md

-rynobot_genesis_child
+Rynobot Child Theme Bootstrap
 =====================

-My Genesis Child Theme
+Fork this git to create a new child theme.
+Dont forget to update the style.css file.